Photo: Great Wolf Resorts

 Falcon Trails Resort

 This winter adventure destination lures families looking to escape and unwind.
 Less than two hours east of Winnipeg, in Whiteshell Provincial Park, these lakefront, multi-room cabins are perfect for family getaways with their full-service kitchens and outdoor hot tubs that sit on each deck.
-Snowshoe, cross-country ski or suss out Falcon Ridge Ski Slopes.
+Snowshoe, cross-country ski or suss out at Falcon Ridge Ski Slopes.

 Great Wolf Lodge